syncfusion-content/xamarin-docs/Xamarin/Utility.md

 ### Project Configuration:

-Choose the Project, Android, iOS, and UWP by on/off
+Choose the required Project platforms: Android, iOS, and UWP.

 ![](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates_img2.jpeg)

-**Assemblies From:** Load the Syncfusion Xamarin reference to Xamarin Application, either NuGet or Installed Location.
+**Assemblies From:** Specify where the Syncfusion Xamarin assemblies need to be loaded from: either NuGet or Installed Location.

-N> *Installed location option will be available only when installed the Syncfusion Xamarin setup has been installed*.
+N> *Installed location option will be available only when the Syncfusion Xamarin setup has been installed*.

 **Android:**